UK citizens chainging names abroad

 Consider which country you have the most changes to make.
-If you have a limited number of records outside the UK you may not need to change names abroad, just ensure you always have your original deed poll handy, plus as much photo ID as possible (preferably in both names) as you may need to prove identity, particularly when outside the UK.
+If you have a limited number of records outside the UK you may not need to change names abroad, just ensure you always have your original deed poll handy, plus photo ID.
+It's a good idea to have a copy of photo ID in your old name too, as you may need to prove identity when outside the UK.
 If you have a sufficient number of records in both countries you may need to get recognized name change documents issued by the authorities in both countries.

 Will my UK documents be accepted abroad?

 A UK issued marriage certificate, divorce decree or deed poll will be accepted by all UK organizations when changing names.
-We can’t advise if your UK proof of name change documents will be accepted abroad as each country sets their own requirements for name change.
+We can’t advise if your UK proof of name change documents will be accepted abroad as each organisation in each foreign country sets their own proof requirements.
 To further complicate things, your foreign passport may have different proof requirements from your foreign bank account or driver’s license.
 The only way to know if your UK documents will be accepted by organizations abroad is to call each one and ask.
 If you can get government issued photo ID from your second country changed, such as a passport or driver’s license, you may find other companies fall into line.
 A full list of acceptable name change documents when changing passport or driver’s license can usually be found online.
 In many cases you can have your foreign passport reissued in your new name from the UK.
 Contact your embassy or high commission for more information.